ayush-nefoyoch/unthinkable-react-search/README.md

 import { ReactSearch } from "unthinkable-react-search"
 ```

-> _Get the default styles by passing data as props_ -
+> _Get the default styles by passing data as props_ and run `npm start` to run your react application-

 ```JSX
 <ReactSearch